 It can be an introduction to game design, countless games, or just something you can mess around with when you’re pissed.
 But, most importantly, you can give NPCs very silly faces.
 Intrigued?
 Discover the origin story of the game with the making of Garry’s Mod.

-A simple premise, the cartoon survivor – there are several to choose from – in Don’t Starve starts with one goal: staying alive.
-That’s easier said than done in a purgatory that increasingly becomes a hell.
-Foraging for berries and carrots is easy enough, but as they grow scarcer and the hunt for food takes survivors further afield, the risk of death intensifies.
-Wild pig men, monstrous arachnids, and unspeakable horrors are all over the place, and come night, there’s madness and nightmarish, sometimes even invisible things to worry about.
+Don’t Starve starts with one goal: staying alive.
+That’s easier said than done in a hellish purgatory, however.
+Foraging for berries and carrots is easy enough, but as they grow scarce and the hunt takes survivors further afield, the risk of death intensifies.
+Wild pig men, monstrous arachnids, and unspeakable horrors abound at night.

 Don’t Starve is a great survival game, but its no slouch as a sandbox, either.
 The world might be cruel and deadly, but it can be somewhat tamed and moulded into something a bit more comfortable.
 A simple fire and tent can flourish into farm, fortress, or laboratory.
 Erstwhile nightmares can be transformed into allies that can protect you from the worst the world has to offer.

-There you are, enough sandbox games to get your creative juices flowing for a long time yet.
+There you are, enough of the best sandbox games to get your creative juices flowing for a long time yet.
 We’ve supplied the bucket and spade and now it’s up to you to use your newfound videogame freedom to make your own fun.
 If you like doing things your own way, then check out the best crafting games available, but for when you’re more in the mood for destruction than inventive creation, check out the best FPS games around.
 Oh, and of course you’ll never go wrong with our list of the best old games that continue to age better by the day.
-By now our creative juices have been well and truly depleted, and we’re excited to see how you push the boundaries of the very best sandbox games on PC.
+By now our creative juices have been well and truly depleted, and we’re excited to see how you push the boundaries of creative PC gaming.